 The scan takes about 20 to 30 minutes.

 Your doctor will ask you not to eat or drink anything besides water for several hours before the scan.
 It’s very important to follow these instructions.
 A PET scan often depends on monitoring slight differences in how cells metabolize sugars.
 Eating a snack or drinking a sugary beverage could interfere with results.

 Upon arrival, you may be asked to change into a hospital gown, or you may be allowed to wear your own clothes.
 You’ll need to remove any metallic objects from your body, including jewelry.

-It’s important to tell your doctor if you’re taking medications or supplements.
-Some medications, such as diabetes medication, can interfere with the results of a PET scan.
+Tell your doctor if you’re taking medications or supplements.
+Some medications, such as those to treat diabetes mellitus, can interfere with the results of a PET scan.

 If you’re uncomfortable in enclosed spaces, your doctor may give you medication to help you relax.
-This drug may cause drowsiness.
+This drug likely will cause drowsiness.

-A PET scan uses a small amount of radiation.
+A PET scan uses a small amount of radioactive tracer.
 The radioactive tracer will become inactive in your body within a few hours or days.
 It will eventually pass out of your body through urine and stool.

-Although radiation exposure is minimal, you should notify your doctor before undergoing any procedure that uses radiation if you’re pregnant or breastfeeding.
+Although radiation exposure from the PET scan is minimal, you should notify your doctor before undergoing any procedure that uses radiation if you’re pregnant or breastfeeding.

 A lung PET scan is also used to stage lung cancer.
-Fast-growing tissues, such as lung cancer tumors, absorb more of the tracer substance than other tissues.
+Tissues with a higher metabolic rate (higher energy usage), such as lung cancer tumors, absorb more of the tracer substance than other tissues.
 These areas stand out on the PET scan.
-Your doctor can use the three-dimensional images to detect growing tumors.
+Your doctor can use the three-dimensional images to detect growing cancer tumors.